jdrco/stockr/README.md

 We made sure to *modularize* our code as much as possible.
 We split off each of the different functionalities into separate modules.

-- `main.rs` Contains the main entry point of the application.
-It is hosts a server that handles the API calls and web page.
+- `main.rs`: Serves as the main entry point of the application.
+The backend is built using the arctix-web crate.
+Our backend is specialized around http requests and handles serving the WASM files to the DOM.
+Furthermore, the server handles the API calls through get requests directly.
 - `analysis.rs`: Contains all the functionality regarding the creation of the daily plot points and determining its volatility from the data we receive from yahoo api.
 Serves as the main module for the financial analysis.
 - `cli.rs`: Contains the functionality for command line parsing.
-- `plot.rs`: Contains the logic that creates the graph with the plot points from analysis.rs..
+- `plot.rs`: Contains the logic that creates the graph with the plot points from analysis.rs.
 - `lib.rs`: Contains the imports that help centralize the connection of all modules.

 # Usage Instructions: